 Having a Shipping Policy that lets your customers know all the important details about shipping can be a great way to avoid unmet or unrealistic expectations on their part.

 The following are all important points to include in a thorough Shipping Policy:

-This free Generic Shipping Policy Template is available for download and includes these sections:
+This Sample Shipping Policy Template is free to download and includes these sections: